atkinswj/LSC-Mapping/README.md

 return the nearby locations in the assigned service area.
 In this hackathon, we will use the underlying mapping data that LSC has on file to create new and helpful ways for low-income individuals to search for their appropriate LSC location.

+Shape Escape:
+This app allows you to upload Shape format files and convert them to Google FusionTables, which allow you to visualize the data in Google Maps: http://www.shpescape.com/